Bayakoa: 1989: Five-year-old campaign

-She was then shipped to Belmont Park in New York for the Ruffian Handicap on September 24, where she faced an excellent field including Open Mind, who had won 10 straight races including the New York fillies triple crown.
-After setting a slow early pace, Bayakoa won easily by 3 1/2 lengths.
+Bayakoa was then shipped to Belmont Park in New York for the Ruffian Handicap on September 24, where she faced an excellent field including Open Mind, who had won 10 straight races including the New York fillies’ triple crown.
+After setting a slow early pace, Bayakoa won by 3 1/2 lengths.
 "This is a very nice filly," said Pincay.
 "I knew they were coming at me, but I had a lot of horse left."
-Open Mind's connections felt that they could have won if Bayakoa was not allowed to set a slow pace.
+Open Mind's connections felt that they could have won if Bayakoa were not allowed to set a slow pace.

-Bayakoa followed up with a stunning performance in the Spinster Stakes at Keeneland in Kentucky on October 15, winning by 11 1/2 lengths, the largest margin of victory in the history of the race.
+Bayakoa followed in the Spinster Stakes at Keeneland in Kentucky on October 15, winning by 11 1/2 lengths, the largest margin of victory in the history of the race.
 Her time of 1:474/5 for 1 1/8 miles was the second fastest in stakes history.

 Bayakoa was the 7-10 favorite in the Breeders' Cup Distaff, held at Gulfstream Park in Florida on November 4.
 Her rivals included four horses trained by D. Wayne Lukas, three of whom were expected to "soften up" Bayakoa by challenging her for the early lead, allowing the fourth, Open Mind, to make a late challenge.
-Instead, Bayakoa settled in second place then took command rounding the far turn and won by 1 1/2 lengths over Gorgeous with Open Mind a distant third.
+Instead, Bayakoa settled in second place, then took command rounding the far turn and won by 1 1/2 lengths over Gorgeous with Open Mind a distant third.

 Bayakoa finished the year with nine wins from eleven starts.
 Her seven Grade I wins included the Breeders' Cup Distaff and other major races across the country.
 In the Eclipse Award voting for champion older female horse, only one ballot was cast against her.